gvtz10/Reversi-AI/README.md

 # MINIMAX Reversi AI

 ## Authors
-- Lorenzo Mendoza, Gus Vietze
+- Gus Vietze, Lorenzo Mendoza

 ## Running the program
 1. Compile the program by running `javac *.java` in the terminal.